Underrout/lunar-monitor/README.md

 In order to get around this issue I decided to create Lunar Monitor, which is basically a monitoring service that starts as soon as Lunar Magic is opened.
 Lunar Monitor will continually monitor a user-specified ROM while Lunar Magic is open, if a write to the ROM is detected, the monitor will check what window is currently active.
 If it's the main Lunar Magic level editor it will instruct Lunar Magic to export the level that was (hopefully) just saved to a user-specified directory.

-Currently there are two limitations to this approach:

-- Since importing (Ex)GFX counts as a ROM write and occurs in the main level editor window, the monitor will think the currently open level was just saved and export the level despite it not having actually been saved

-- Lunar Magic has a "Save level to ROM as ..." dialog which can be used to effectively copy a level's layout to another level number, unfortunately the monitor cannot currently detect this situation correctly and will export the original level rather than the "new" copied level, to further worsen this situation Lunar Magic does not currently notify the monitor correctly about it now being in this new level and any subsequent saves of this copied level will also result in the original level being exported mistakenly until the user switches to the level "officially" via Alt+PgUp/Alt+PgDown or the "Open level number" dialog

-Note that the first limitation should rarely be an issue, especially since Lunar Helper will actually import (Ex)GFX without triggering Lunar Monitor during Build operations.
-The second situation is more of an issue, unfortunately there is not much I think I can currently do to resolve it without substantial effort.
-If Lunar Magic ever fixes the LM_NOTIFY_ON_NEW_LEVEL custom toolbar button option or adds new notification options that make this whole process simpler and more reliable I will look into resolving these limitations.

 ## Why is this a *good* thing?

 By exporting only levels that were (very likely) truly changed by the user, Lunar Monitor in combination with [this slightly edited fork of Lunar Helper](https://github.com/Underrout/LunarHelper), which doesn't export .mwls at all during Save operations, ensures that only truly relevant changes to level data actually get included in commits.
 This way it will be easier to tell what was actually changed in a commit, merging changes to *different* levels should be completely seamless and repo size should grow more slowly too.